 Obviously, the best score is not attainable at test time, as it requires access to the reward function in the math domain.
-However, this analysis is crucial to understand the strength and weakness of ARQ on existing LLMs and pave the way for the post-training experiment in \cref{sec:post-train}.
+However, this analysis is crucial to understand the strengths and weaknesses of ARQ on existing LLMs and paves the way for the post-training experiment in \cref{sec:post-train}.